Constipation: Prevention, Causes, and Treatment

 Gastrointestinal causes of constipation

-Hirschsprung’s disease (caused by a neurological birth defect that leads to severe constipation and intestinal obstruction in newborns and infants)
+- Hirschsprung’s disease (due to a neurological birth defect that leads to severe constipation and intestinal obstruction in newborns and infants)

 Other causes of constipation

-Constipation can be caused by neurological, metabolic and other conditions including:
+Constipation can happen due to some neurological, metabolic, and other conditions, including:

 Medications that cause constipation

 Constipation can also happen because of certain medications, including:

 - antacids that contain calcium and aluminum

 - calcium channel blockers for high blood pressure